Snow Geese at Middle Creek

 If you are interested it visiting be sure to check the wildlife management area's website or call for information on their hours and which areas of the wildlife management area are open to the public.
 Also, be sure to ask the bird count, since they are wild animals they do not make reservations to stay for a certain length of time.
 They may be there one day and gone the next!
 If you do have the opportunity to go it truly is a memorable experience which makes you stop think about how as humans we live in the environments and ecosystems of all nature’s creatures.

 – Wear comfortable walking shoes, there is a bit of a hike out to the point (less than one mile).

 – Bring binoculars if you have them, since they are wild birds you can only get so close.

 – Dress warmly, it can get quite windy near the lake.

 – Don’t set your expectations too high, they are wild animals so if they don’t feel like flying they won’t.

-– Be respectful of the park and natural environments, walk and explore in only designated areas.
+– Be respectful of the wildlife management area and natural environments, walk and explore in only designated areas.

 Website | Phone number: 717-733-1512